vikashresources/algorithms/README.md

 a) The subarray which is already sorted.
 b) Remaining subarray which is unsorted.

 In every iteration of selection sort, the minimum element (considering ascending order) from the unsorted subarray is picked and moved to the sorted subarray.
+Selection sort is in-place sorting and by default not stable.